 Technology and Policy Minor

-For CMU students outside the College of Engineering, EPP administers the Technology and Policy Minor.
+For CMU students outside the College of Engineering, EPP administers the Technology and Policy (T & P) minor.
 The T&P minor is designed to allow students to explore interests in the interactions of technology and policy without significant overload to the course requirements in their major curriculum.

-Pre-requisites: Students should have prerequisite knowledge in economics (73-100 Principles of Economics or higher level economics course) and statistics (36-202 Statistical Methods or higher level statistics course) in order to pursue the Technology and Policy Minor.
+Pre-requisites: Students should have prerequisite knowledge in economics (73-102 Microeconomics or higher level economics course) and statistics (36-202 Statistical Methods or higher level statistics course) in order to pursue the Technology and Policy Minor.

 19-101 Introduction to Engineering and Public Policy

-19-301 Decision Making Methods for EPP or other approved Decision Science course
+19-301 Decision Making Methods for Engineers & Scientists

 or 19-351 Applied Methods for Technology-Policy Analysis